How we look after personal data that we collect from you or that you provide to us

 How we use Special Categories of Personal Data in Recruitment

-We will use your particularly sensitive personal information (Special Categories of Personal Data) where you apply to work with us in the following ways:
+We will use sensitive personal information (Special Categories of Personal Data) where you apply to work with us in the following ways:

 - We will use information about your disability status to consider whether we need to provide appropriate adjustments during the recruitment and selection process;